 - Scientific and technical advice to the Scottish Government on the control of bacterial plant pathogens.

 - Testing of nuclear stock material for a wide range of bacterial pathogens.

-- Diagnosis of diseased samples submitted by Agriculture, Food and Rural Communities Directorate inspectors for the presence of bacterial diseases.
+- Diagnosis of diseased samples submitted by Agriculture and Rural Economy Directorate inspectors for the presence of bacterial diseases.